Also known as: Preauricular tag and Preauricular pit

 Medical history questions about this condition might include:

-The baby will be examined for other signs of disorders that are sometimes associated with preauricular tags or pits.
+Your baby will be examined for other signs of disorders that are sometimes associated with ear tags or pits.
 A hearing test may be done if the child did not have the usual newborn screening test.

 - Review date: